sverweij/dependency-cruiser/doc/cli.md

 #### ddot - summarise on folder level

-> This reporter is _experimental_.
-It's likely to stay, but the way you configure
-> it or how its output looks might change without major version bumping.

 The `ddot` reporter is a variant on the `dot` output.
 It summarises modules on folder level.
 You can customise it with [themes](./options-reference.md#theme-dot-ddot-and-archi-reporters) and [filters](./options-reference.md#filtering-dot-ddot-and-archi-reporters) just like you can the dot reporter output.

 #### archi/ cdot

-> This reporter is _experimental_.
-It's likely to stay, but the way you configure
-> it or how its output looks might change without major version bumping.

 The archi is a variant on the `dot` output.
 The archi reporter can summarise (or 'collapse') dependencies to folders of your own choosing.